Springfield, Massachusetts

 Top Education and Healthcare

 Springfield is home to some top-notch health care and education.
 The city is part of what is known as the “Knowledge Corridor” that runs through the greater Hartford-Springfield area.
-It features a dense concentration of hospitals and over 29 universities and liberal arts colleges.
-This results in Springfield having a high proportion of residents with higher education and degrees, as well as a very impressive GDP exceeding $00 billion dollars a year.
+It has a dense concentration of hospitals, over 29 universities, and liberal arts colleges.
+This results in Springfield having a high proportion of residents with higher education and degrees and a very impressive GDP exceeding 00 billion dollars a year.
 For this reason, Springfield is touted as having exceptional healthcare and education in the area.

-Springfield struggles with the quality of the public schools.
-Lots of families either go private or pick East Longmeadow right next door due to the higher ranking schools.
+An odd counterpart to this reputation for education at the college/graduate levels is that Springfield struggles with the quality of the public schools.
+It's hit or miss at the schools in the city proper so check your neighborhood for zoning.
+Plenty of families either go private or pick East Longmeadow right next door due to its higher-ranking schools.

-If you want to check out what people get up to in Springfield check out the calendar of events: https://www.eventbrite.com/d/ma--springfield/events/
+If you want to check out what people get up to in Springfield check out the calendar of events.

 Why You Should Move Here Now?